ComplexSecurity/knowledge-base/docs/tools/gobuster.md

 GoBuster can be used to find subdomains of a given domain.
 This is done by brute-forcing DNS using a wordlist, helping to uncover hidden or unadvertised subdomains.

 It can brute-force virtual host names (VHOSTs) on a server.
-This is particularly useful when dealing with web servers hosting multiple domains (virtual hosts) on the same [[IP address]].
+This is particularly useful when dealing with web servers hosting multiple domains (virtual hosts) on the same [IP address](../networking/ipa.md).